This major release (codename « Sankara »), fruition of six years of development, brings many major improvements. Notably:

 efficient memory usage, to process larger graphs and meshes without incurring out-of-memory faults;

 an improved strategy interpreter, for dynamically evaluating arithmetic expressions on graph properties.

-SCOTCH is a project carried out within the Satanas team of the Laboratoire Bordelais de Recherche en Informatique (LaBRI).
-It is part of the ScAlApplix project of INRIA Bordeaux - Sud-Ouest.
+SCOTCH is a project carried out within the Satanas research department of the Laboratoire Bordelais de Recherche en Informatique (LaBRI).
+It is part of the works of the team TADaaM of INRIA Bordeaux - Sud-Ouest.

 Its purpose is to apply graph theory, with a divide and conquer approach, to scientific computing problems such as graph and mesh partitioning, static mapping, and sparse matrix ordering, in application domains ranging from structural mechanics to operating systems or bio-chemistry.

 The SCOTCH distribution is a set of programs and libraries which implement the static mapping and sparse matrix reordering algorithms developed within the SCOTCH project.

 Its capabilities can be used through a set of stand-alone programs as well as through the libSCOTCH library, which offers both C and Fortran interfaces.